 DNA ----> RNA ----> Proteins

 DNA is our body’s genetic blueprints, passed down from parents to offspring, and used by our cells to build just about every protein found in our body.
 DNA is stored in the nucleus of the cell, which we often view as the “brain” of the cell.
 DNA cannot leave the nucleus, which is an issue because proteins can’t be built inside the nucleus.
 This is where RNA comes into play.
 RNA is basically the messenger pigeon of the cell.
 RNA enters the nucleus, makes a copy of a portion of our DNA and then leaves the nucleus where this DNA copy can be translated into proteins.
-This central dogma is founded on the idea that the nucleus is analogous to the brain of the cell, capable of regulating itself and the cell in response to its environment.
+This central dogma is founded on the idea that the nucleus is analogous to the brain of the cell.
+Thinking the nucleus is capable of regulating itself and the cell in response to its environment.
 But what if this isn’t the case?

 The Human Genome Project: